 Through these studies, Midlands Connect has identified eleven priority locations for investment during the third road period (2025-2030) and onwards where the SRN needs to 'work harder'.
 In most cases, specific solutions for these locations have not been identified, with multimodal solutions expected to be considered.
-None of these priority locations are on the Midlands and Gloucestershire to Wales route, although addressing poor east-west connectivity across the region and considering potential improvements to cross-boundary routes such as the A5, in conjunction with other Sub-national Transport Bodies and the Welsh Government, are components of the Strategic Transport Plan.
+The priority locations identified on this route are: